ihmeuw/vivarium_research/docs/source/intervention_models/multiple_myeloma_treatment/index.rst

 Vivarium Modeling Strategy
 --------------------------

 The Phase 1 simulation only considered three categories of treatment: isatuximab-containing, daratumumab-containing, and other.
-Based on conversations with the client and with our clinical expert Manoj Menon, we propose expanding the modeled treatment categories to the following set of 16 mutually-exclusive categories:
+Based on conversations with the client and with our clinical expert Manoj Menon, we propose expanding the modeled treatment categories to the following set of 16 mutually exclusive
+categories:

-.. list-table:: Modeled Outcomes
+.. list-table:: Modeled Treatment Categories
-  :widths: 15 15 15 15
+  :widths: 5 10 8 15
   :header-rows: 1

-  * - Category number
+  * - Enumeration
     - Treatment category
     - Supercategory
     - Notes